awsdocs/amazon-ec2-user-guide/doc_source/instancedata-add-user-data.md

 ------

-To retrieve user data for an instance from your own computer, see [User Data and the AWS CLI](user-data.md#user-data-api-cli)
+To retrieve user data for an instance from your own computer, see [User data and the AWS CLI](user-data.md#user-data-api-cli)